tractorcow-farm/silverstripe-fluent/readme.md

-# Silverstripe Fluent - Simple localisation for Silverstripe
+# Fluent - Simple Silverstripe Localisation

 This module allows websites to manage localisation of content, and navigation between localisations, in a similar fashion to [Translatable](https://github.com/silverstripe/silverstripe-translatable)